abduncan01/projects/webfiles/README.md

-This folder contains some sample webpages for a site I'm working on, it's not live yet though.
+This folder contains some sample webpages for a personal site I'm working on to host some of my art and writings, it's not live yet though.
 It has examples of HTML, CSS & JS.